-In this first Flutter tutorial, we will start building a native Android and iOS apps with some useful features.
-It means, not just creating a basic hello world or basic elements.
-The feature that will cover is accessing local data and display to a Grid or List elements, display data details, show Google Maps, and navigate through required screens.
+In this first Flutter tutorial, we will start building native Android and iOS apps with some useful features.
+It means not just creating a basic Hello World or basic elements.
+The feature that will be covered is accessing local data and displaying it to a Grid or List element, displaying data details, showing Google Maps, and navigating through required screens.

 The following tools, frameworks, and libraries are required for this tutorial: